 Without those interviews, you will not be getting any offers.
 In order to achieve this goal of getting a job offer, the compressed biography of your achievements must be stellar.
 Keep in mind that this is a summary of your achievements, not your life story.
 Most importantly, write a well organized, concise CV.

 In working towards this goal, keep in mind the goal of your resume.
 This goal is to get you on an interview.
 Be sure that your resume stays within those boundaries and is a neat and well-organized document.
 In the same vein, keeping your resume neat and organized will ensure that you know the contents of your resume inside and out.

 Too many college grads, especially, fill their resumes to hide any experience lacking, and upon landing an interview, hesitate when being asked specific questions about information included on the resume.

 Avoid this situation by arriving at the interview fully prepared to elaborate on anything you have included in the resume.

 Never lose sight of the objective of the resume.
 The main objective is to secure an interview.
 An effective resume conveys that the employer needs you.
-If you manage to secure an interview, you have won half the battle.
+If you manage to secure an interview, you have won the battle.